An interpretable universal bound for multiserver queues via a leave-one-out technique: Technical framework and supporting lemmas

 \subsection{Leave-one-out systems}

 \ifoutline \begin{outline} \1 Definition.
 Introduce notation $\Qdropj$. \1 Upper bound \1 Comment on stability \end{outline} \else\fi

 In this section, we construct a set of auxiliary systems, referred to as \emph{leave-one-out systems}.
-Each leave-one-out system captures the counterfactual queue length if a certain server were removed from the main $n$-server modified \ggn system under study (referred to as the ``main system'' or simply ``the modified \ggn queue'' from now on).
-Leave-one-out systems play a crucial role in our proof of \Cref{thm:main-upper-bound} in \Cref{sec:pf-main-upper-bound}, representing a key innovation of this paper.
+Each leave-one-out system maintains a counterfactual queue length if a certain server were removed from the main $n$-server modified \ggn system under study (referred to as the ``main system'' or simply ``the modified \ggn queue'' from now on).